List of ice cream varieties by country: Laos

 A typical variety is Laotian vanilla ice cream made from pandan ("Laotian vanilla").

-Mexico

-In Mexico, nieve is a type of ice cream that is made from fruit juice with a water base rather than milk like in other countries.

-Norway

-It is known that the Italian Giovanni Zazzera made and sold "iscrem" in Stavanger from 1910.
-He had been living in Oslo for five years before that, and could therefore have sold ice cream in Norway as early as 1905.

 Pakistan

-Pakistan's most popular ice cream brands include OMORÉ, the products of which are exported to Europe and America, Igloo and the British company Wall's Beside these other large ice cream brands from Pakistan include Eat More Ice Cream and Yummy.
+Pakistan's most popular ice cream brands include OMORÉ, the products of which are exported to Europe and America, Igloo and the British company Wall's.
+Beside these, other large ice cream brands from Pakistan include Eat More Ice Cream and Yummy.
 These companies receive most of their profit from within the country.
-Pakistani Peshawari ice cream is very famous in South Asia and Middle East.
+Pakistani Peshawari ice cream is famous in South Asia and Middle East.

-The most popular flavours in Pakistan are Pista, Qulfi (spelt also as "Qulfa", and in Punjabi with a "K-"), Vanilla and Chocolate.
+The most popular flavors in Pakistan are pista, qulfi (spelt also as "qulfa", and in Punjabi with a "K-"), vanilla and chocolate.

 Philippines

 Sorbetes is a Philippine version for common ice cream usually peddled from carts that roam streets in the Philippines.
 This should not be confused with the known sorbet.
 It is also commonly called 'dirty ice cream' because it is sold along the streets exposing it to pollution and that the factory where it comes from is usually unknown; though it is not really "dirty" as the name implies.
 It is usually served with small wafer or sugar cones and recently, bread buns.
 Popular ice cream flavors in the Philippines include ube ice cream made from ube (purple yam) and queso ice cream made from cheese.